l1997i/l1997i/README.md

 I am a postdoctoral researcher in the [King's Laboratory for Intelligent Computing (KLIC)](https://sites.google.com/site/rajendranbipin/klic) at [King's College London](https://www.dur.ac.uk), working with Prof [Bipin Rajendran](https://sites.google.com/site/rajendranbipin/home).
 My research interest is on analog in-memory-computing (AIMC) and hardware acceleration algorithms for artificial intelligence.

-Before that, I was a PhD student in Computer Science at [Durham University](https://www.durham.ac.uk), supervised by Prof [Toby Breckon](https://breckon.org/toby/) and Prof [Hubert P. H. Shum](http://hubertshum.com/).
-My research pursues to propose 3D perception and semantic scene understanidng architectures based on Computer Vision and Deep Machine Learning.
+Before that, I completed my PhD in Computer Science at [Durham University](https://www.durham.ac.uk), supervised by Prof [Toby Breckon](https://breckon.org/toby/) and Prof [Hubert P. H. Shum](http://hubertshum.com/).
+My research pursues to better 3D perception and semantic scene understanidng architectures based on Computer Vision and Deep Machine Learning.
+I was awarded as the runner-up for the 2024 [BMVA Sullivan Doctoral Thesis Prize](https://www.bmva.org/bursaries/sullivan-prize) in recognition of my contributions to computer vision research in the UK.

 Prior to Durham, I received my bachelor's degree in Telecommunications Engineering at [Nanjing University of Science and Technology](https://www.njust.edu.cn) (NJUST) in 2020.
-In NJUST, I used to work on semantic scene understanding for UAVs and UGVs with Prof Hong Gu.
+In NJUST, I worked on semantic scene understanding for UAVs and UGVs with Prof Hong Gu.

 As an enthusiast of open source projects, I maintain and contribute to a number of open source repositories <a class="github-button" href="https://github.com/l1997i" data-show-count="true" aria-label="Follow @l1997i on GitHub">Follow @l1997i</a>.